bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 @sourceref ./restaurant-3.service.ts
 @highlight 31-38

 We'll use those methods to get all states and cities in `IL`.
-Enable the state and city forms.
+We'll also want to disable down dropdowns when the component first loads, then enable them as their respective dropdown lists are retrieved.

 __src/app/restaurant/restaurant.component.ts__